open-austin/indigent-defense-stats/README.md

 ## Hays County Criminal Records Scraper

 This is a scraper to collect and process public case records from the [Hayes County Criminal Records](http://public.co.hays.tx.us/) database.
-The intention is to gain insight into this opaque system and advocate for defendant's rights.
+The intention is to gain insight and advocate for defendant's rights.

 This should be adaptable to other Tyler Technologies Odyssey based court records sites.